connorskees/connorskees.github.io/content/blog/merge-tree.md

 seq 2: "h" (remove range `[1-5)`)
 seq 3: "hi" (insert string "i")

-This is relatively straightforward behavior to reason about, and should be about what you would expect to see from a regular string data structure used for normal text editing.
+This is relatively straightforward behavior to reason about, and should be roughly what you would expect to see from a regular string data structure used for normal text editing.

 The complexity of merge-tree comes from its support for collaboration.
 In order to talk about collaboration, we have to add 2 more fields to our ops: **client id** (`clientId`) and **reference sequence number** (`refSeq`).